jonjohnsontc/cautious-umbrella-bare-blog/issue_tracker.md

 - [x] finish 'moving-from-spa-to-mpa'
 - [x] start implementing some tests to validate these features
 - [] Fix code block's default appearance on dark mode
+- [] codehilite styles don't seem to be used in draft posts
 - [] change content font
 - [] fix sorting posts without a date
 - [] fix the 'modified' file